 The content of the portfolio must be approved prior to the oral presentation of the work practice deployment.
 The portfolio and the oral presentation counts for 50 % each of the final grade.
 Both elements must be passed in order to get the overall course grade "passed".

 Examination Support Material

-Spring.
-The course is only given and assessed in the 6th semester of the five-year integrated masters program in Energy.
+Assessment only in semesters when the course is taught.
+Spring 2022 only for students in the 6th semester of the five-year integrated masters program in Energy.

 The course will be evaluated by the students in accordance with the quality assurance system at UiB and the department.